LCottin/LeonardOS/dev/kernel/core/README.md

-# This directory is the core driver of the OS
+# This element intends to provide the core of the OS.